 Original Building (1950).
 Erb Memorial Union.
-Architect: Lawrence & Lawrence.
-Design work began in Jan.
-1945 on the long-desired student union.
-Plans were initially developed by H. Abbott Lawrence, son of Ellis.
-F. Lawrence, who briefly held the partnership Lawrence and Lawrence until Ellis Lawrence's death in 1946.
-Design work ended by Aug.
-1948.
+Architect: Lawrence and Lawrence.
+Design work began in January 1945 on the long-desired student union.
+Plans were initially developed by H. Abbott Lawrence, son of Ellis F. Lawrence, who briefly held the partnership Lawrence and Lawrence until Ellis Lawrence’s death in 1946.
+Design work ended by August 1948.
 Early concepts included a high-rise hotel.
-Construction began in Oct.
-1948 and ended in 1950.
-Planned for 25 years, Lawrence, Tucker & Wallman revised the plans after Lawrence's death.
-The building was named for Donald Erb, UO war-time president, who died in office in December, 1943, at age 43.
+Construction began in October 1948 and ended in 1950.
+Planned for 25 years, Lawrence, Tucker and Wallman revised the plans after Lawrence’s death.
+The building was named for Donald Erb, UO war-time president who died in office in December 1943, at age 43.
 It also commemorated members of the UO community and graduates who served during the war.

 Southeast Addition (1962).

 Outdoor Program (1967–68).
 The Outdoor Program evolved from the practice of students posting notes in the EMU looking for rides and adventure sharing.
 Learn more about OP history.

 East Addition (1973; demolished 2014).
 Architect: Coburn and Sheldon, Lutes and Amundsen.
 As described in Style and Vernacular (below): “The quiet elegance of the original building is a good foil to the exuberant addition with its skylighted, promenade ramp and lively detailing...
 The diagonal path under the building forms a gateway linking the active central campus with the interior residence lawns to the south and east.”

 Interior Renovation (Fishbowl) (1980)